-Using this approach without modifying the source code/configuration it will work for all three environments.
+Using this approach without modifying the source code/configuration will work for all three environments.

-Depending on profile also we can change the logging behavior.
+Depending on the profile also we can change the logging behavior.

 Logback Configuration for Spring Boot Applications:

-Spring Boot by default will check for logback-spring.xml in classpath for application logging configuration.
+Spring Boot by default will check for logback-spring.xml in the classpath for application logging configuration.

-Some of the default configurations comes out of box with Spring-boot jar file in org/springframework/boot/logging/logback folder, we can re-use these things using include tag by providing the file path.
+Some of the default configurations come out of the box with Spring-boot jar file in org/springframework/boot/logging/logback folder, we can re-use these things using include tag by providing the file path.

 appenders we used here defined in base.xml which comes spring-boot jar file.